PROGRAMS & EVENTS

 https://arts.ucdavis.edu/event/research-design-talkkrystle-moody-wood

-Creative Future Now: Regenerative Leadership Series KICKOFF PROGRAM
+Regenerative Future Now: Series KICKOFF

 These events are casual in nature, intimate (max capacity 15), and have the potential to build meaningful and lasting connections around a shared intention.
-We are currently putting the word out to find speakers and activity facilitators who are interested in sharing their perspectives and talents.
-This is an experiential learning format, so it’s ok not to have done something like this before.

 Planet vs. Microfibers Fashion’s Gigantic Little Problem